Murky waters for commercial ocean fertilization projects

 “That’s interpreting the language, and you’re free to do so, but that would be taking the perspective of Greenpeace,” Whaley said today.
 “The language was chosen very carefully and it doesn’t mention commercialization.”

-Climos has planned to use ocean iron fertilization (OIF) projects to gain carbon credits (see Plankton to the rescue).
+Climos has planned to use ocean iron fertilization (OIF) projects to gain carbon credits.
 But Whaley said the company is pleased the convention affirmed that researchers would be allowed to do experiments.

 “Climos’s goal is to preserve opportunities for scientific research.
 Our goal is to bring private capital to these projects,” Whaley said.
 “I think the question of commercialization is a question for the future.”